formalsec/wasp/README.md

 make
 ```

+The Makefile will output some warnings which shouldn't be of
+concern.
 If everything worked, the proofs were compiled into `_build/tests`.
 Next, you can run the category `Md` by running the command: